Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ## My rewrite of the poem
 As I cast off into the blue;
-climbing against the waves, drifting through the
+climbing against the waves, drifting through the spume, (grinning, as the cold water stabs my face) my tanned skin, glistening under the salt water